True Crime in the Great Outdoors

 The first time Ryan met Jordan, he was crowing about a burglary he’d committed, showing off the broken ankle he’d gotten as he jumped from the second-story window to escape the homeowner.
 Later, Ryan would hear Jordan’s shouts from inside the home: “I can do what I want, and you can’t stop me!”

 Jordan’s younger brother, Dustin Wildes, said Jordan trashed their house and refused to seek counseling.
-“He was and is to this day insane and just a terrible person,” he wrote in a Facebook message to a reporter. “[My mother] tried and tried but only so much you can do before someone becomes a lost cause.”
+“He was and is to this day insane and just a terrible person,” he wrote in a Facebook message to a reporter. “[My mother] tried and tried, but only so much you can do before someone becomes a lost cause.”

 Away from his family, Jordan could be gentle.
 He was close with another teenager in the complex, and the boy’s mother took him in.
 The woman said that the more time she spent with Jordan, the more she realized how little he had.
 She would cook standard meals for him, and he would tell her he’d never had them.
 She couldn’t understand it until she realized no one else cooked him full meals; he ate ingredients.
 Most heartbreaking, the woman said, the way Jordan would drape his arm across her shoulders and tell her, “I love you, Ma.”
 She would reply, “I love you too, kid.”